“I Wish I Had Known” | Heather Carter

 - Lasts for the rest of life for a few individuals but there are many blind studies and much research taking place to try and find a solution for these sufferers

 New Opportunities Arrive:

 While this situation will seem like the end of the world for a while, I promise it will get better!
-The opportunities that will come out of your becoming an amputee will enrich your life with people and circumstances you could never imagine!
-You will become a part of organizations that you never realized existed, you will be able to inspire others around you and truly help by giving back to the community and/or even mentoring a person who’s about to walk in your footsteps.
+The opportunities that will come out of your becoming an amputee will enrich your life with people and circumstances you could have never imagined!
+You will become a part of organizations you never realize existed, you will be able to inspire others around you and truly help by giving back to the community and/or even mentoring a person who’s about to walk in your footsteps.

 If you are interested at all in becoming an active amputee then just reach out within your community or find a local representative and begin your new journey!